jayk/ps2_tester/README.md

 In order to use this command, you must switch the mouse into serio_raw mode.
 You can do this by running the `enable_ps2_serio_raw.sh` command with an argument of 1.
 Running the command again with an argument of 0 will restore the device as a PS2 mouse.
+Running the command repeatedly will increment the serio_raw# device number, so you may have to `ls /dev/serio_raw*` to find the device that was created.
 Note that switching into serio_raw mode will prevent the device from acting as a cursor, so it's a good idea to have a regular mouse plugged in.